nking/shared/src/test/c/algorithms/vec8prod/README.txt

 The vec8prod algorithm is a divide and conquer design that the Stanford CS149 authors wrote for ISPC.

+see notes.txt here and in sub-directories for analysis.

-vec8prod and serial per element product, and serial per intrinsics vector product, and parallel intrinsics vector product have compile-time configurable time estimates that are printed to logs.
+vec8prod and serial per element product, and serial per intrinsics vector product, and parallel intrinsics vector product have compile-time configurable time logging.

    to build and run, cd to the base directory of shared.
      for the ispc divide and conquer code (vec8prod):